 Parents have a lot of extra expenses to think about each month compared to standard home-owning adults.
-You don’t just need to think about food for you and your partner anymore, or clothing expenses every now and again.
-Instead, you need to consider the needs of a constantly-growing child who always needs to be topped up with supplies.
+You don’t just need to think about food for you and your partner anymore or clothing expenses now and again.
+Instead, it would be best if you considered the needs of a constantly-growing child who always needs to be topped up with supplies.

 If you’re a single parent, the challenge of bringing up a kid on a small income can be a huge one to overcome.
 You might even have months when you feel overwhelmed.
 Fortunately, there are still ways for single mothers to make ends meet when times get tough.

 1. Look for Help with Your Baby

 One of the first things you need to do when expecting a child as a single mother is to check out the Grant from the government called the Sure Start Grant.
 This payment is available to people with a low income who need to look after a child.
 You can find out more about who is eligible for the grant on the Gov UK website.